 (Photo: Brockwell Park Community Greenhouses)

-The project received a Green Flag Community Award in 2012.
+The project received a Green Flag Community Award again in 2016.